 When considering dental implants, it’s important to consider not just cost, but also value.
 Dental implants may be more expensive than dentures, but they provide a much higher quality of life.
 And implants have the potential to last for much longer than dentures.
 This makes dental implants a good value for the money.
 It also means that investing in quality dental implants is usually a better value than trying to buy low-cost dental implants today.
 The investment usually pays off in terms of better appearance and function, as well as improved durability for all parts of the implant.

-If you are in the Columbus, Ohio area and would like more information about dental implants and how they can restore your natural smile, please call (614) 848-5001 or contact Dr. Michael Firouzian at Firouzian Dentistry.
+If you would like more information about dental implants in Columbus, OH such as how they can restore your natural smile, please call (614) 848-5001 or contact Dr. Michael Firouzian at Firouzian Dentistry.
 We would be happy to schedule an appointment or a consultation to discuss your options to replace missing teeth.